Slothagami/sheet-music-transcriber/README.md

 # Sheet Music Transcriber

 ### TODO
-- popup with convert button
-- sheet music opens in new tab
-- more accurate reading of notes
 - generate sheet music with VexFlow
-- make sheet music downloadable
+    - make sure the beginning notes are recorded
+    - analyze MIDI to indentify the note types (whole, quarter, eighth, etc.)
+    - Organise midi in terms of beats, not time (based on first note start time)
+    - Generate vexflow svg and open it in a new tab to be saved
+		- include space for title, and live adjust settings to make it look better